Cleistocactus strausii: Cultivation

+Cultivated plants often flower freely.
+In the United Kingdom, this plant is usually grown under glass, and has gained the Royal Horticultural Society's Award of Garden Merit.

 Pests

 The silver torch cactus is most susceptible to mealybugs and spider mite.

 Mealybugs are among the most common pests of cacti and succulents.
 They can be identified by their white, cottony masses on the plant.
 These are signs that the bugs are reproducing.
 These pests are especially problematic because they suck out plant sap, depleting the strength of the plant.
-They can also cause sooty mold along with their fluffy white wax, detracting from the plants'appearance.
+They can also cause sooty mold along with their fluffy white wax, detracting from the plants' appearance.
 Another form of mealybug attacks the root system of plants, which is harder to detect.

 Mites thrive in the same hot, dry conditions that the silver torch cactus lives in.
 Spider mites cause damage by sucking out vital nutrients from the plant.
 Large populations of mites can cause irreversible damage, eventually killing the plant.
 However, both pests can be hosed off with water.